-PIPELINE & PARTNERSHIP OPPORTUNITIES
+PIPELINE & PARTNERSHIPS

 - Avadomide (CC-122) is in clinical development at Celgene as the first in a new series of cereblon E3 ligase modulators (CELMoDs®).
 It is more potent than lenalidomide and is being studied in clinical trials without dexamethasone.